moloy900/toolesy/pages/Calculator/sleep-cycle-calculator.md

       <li><strong>Anyone with Sleep Issues:</strong> Identify optimal wake-up times to reduce morning grogginess and sleep inertia.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How long is a typical sleep cycle?</strong><br>
+    <p><strong>How long is a typical sleep cycle?</strong><br>
-      A: Most adults have sleep cycles lasting 90-110 minutes, with 90 minutes being the average.
+      Most adults have sleep cycles lasting 90-110 minutes, with 90 minutes being the average.
 The first cycle might be shorter, while later cycles tend to be longer with more REM sleep.</p>

-    <p><strong>Q: Can I train myself to need less sleep by using sleep cycles?</strong><br>
+    <p><strong>Can I train myself to need less sleep by using sleep cycles?</strong><br>
-      A: While timing your sleep with cycles can improve sleep quality, it doesn't reduce your biological sleep needs.
+      While timing your sleep with cycles can improve sleep quality, it doesn't reduce your biological sleep needs.
 Most adults still require 7-9 hours of sleep per night for optimal health.</p>

-    <p><strong>Q: Why do I still feel tired even after completing sleep cycles?</strong><br>
+    <p><strong>Why do I still feel tired even after completing sleep cycles?</strong><br>
-      A: Several factors can affect sleep quality, including sleep disorders, stress, diet, and sleep environment.
+      Several factors can affect sleep quality, including sleep disorders, stress, diet, and sleep environment.
 Completing cycles helps, but other sleep hygiene factors are also important.</p>

-    <p><strong>Q: Do sleep cycles change with age?</strong><br>
+    <p><strong>Do sleep cycles change with age?</strong><br>
-      A: Yes, sleep architecture changes throughout life.
+      Yes, sleep architecture changes throughout life.
 Infants have shorter cycles (50-60 minutes), while older adults may experience more fragmented sleep with less deep sleep.</p>

-    <p><strong>Q: Is it better to get 6 hours of sleep with complete cycles or 7 hours that breaks a cycle?</strong><br>
+    <p><strong>Is it better to get 6 hours of sleep with complete cycles or 7 hours that breaks a cycle?</strong><br>
-      A: Generally, it's better to complete cycles.
+      Generally, it's better to complete cycles.
 Six hours (4 cycles) with proper timing often feels better than 7 hours that wakes you from deep sleep.
 However, consistently getting only 6 hours can lead to sleep debt over time.</p>

     <h3>The Science Behind Sleep Cycles</h3>
     <p>Sleep cycles are regulated by two main biological processes: the <strong>circadian rhythm</strong> (your 24-hour internal clock) and <strong>sleep homeostasis</strong> (sleep pressure that builds while awake).
 Throughout the night, the proportion of each sleep stage changes:</p>